UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Our Framework

 \subsubsection{Parsing UEFI Data Structures}

 The analysis starts with the extraction and interpretation of the UEFI data structures found in the memory, such as the EFI Boot Services Table, the EFI Runtime Services Table, the EFI DXE Services Table, and the loaded images.
-As described in the subsections above, these structures encapsulate both metadata and function pointers (where relevant) that govern system operations across the boot and runtime phases.
-As part of our research, we were able to locate and interpret the in-memory structures.
-As depicted in \autoref{fig:BootServ}, the \textit{EFI Boot Services Table} structure resides in memory starting with the signature \texttt{b'BOOTSERV'}.
+As mentioned previously, these structures encapsulate both metadata and function pointers (where relevant) that govern system operations across the boot and runtime phases.
+As part of our research, we were able to identify and interpret the in-memory structures.

+As seen in \autoref{fig:BootServ}, the \textit{EFI Boot Services Table} structure resides in memory starting with the signature \texttt{b'BOOTSERV'}.
 It contains metadata fields such as CRC32 checksum, revision, and header size, followed by an array of function pointers pointing to boot services such as \texttt{CreateEvent}, \texttt{AllocatePages}, and \texttt{ExitBootServices}.
-Similarly, the beginning of the \textit{EFI Runtime Services Table} structure in memory is marked by the signature \texttt{b'RUNTSERV'}, as depicted in \autoref{fig:RunServ}.
+Similarly, the beginning of the \textit{EFI Runtime Services Table} structure in memory is marked by the signature \texttt{b'RUNTSERV'}, as seen in \autoref{fig:RunServ}.
 Like the EFI Boot Services Table structure, this structure includes metadata fields ensuring structural integrity and compatibility validation.

-Beyond the metadata, the EFI Runtime Services Table holds function pointers to runtime services such as \texttt{GetVariable}, \texttt{SetVariable}, and \texttt{ResetSystem}, which remain accessible after the operating system has been loaded.
-Presented in \autoref{fig:DxeServ}, the \textit{EFI DXE Services Table} is another critical structure located and analyzed during this process.
+In addition to the metadata, the EFI Runtime Services Table contains function pointers to runtime services such as \texttt{GetVariable}, \texttt{SetVariable}, and \texttt{ResetSystem}, which remain accessible after the OS has been loaded.
+The \textit{EFI DXE Services Table}, which is presented in Appendix~\ref{app:structureparsing}, in Figure~\ref{fig:DxeServ}, is another critical structure located and analyzed by the \textit{UEFIDumpAnalysis} component.
 Starting with the signature \texttt{b'DXE\_SERV'}, it provides essential services for the DXE phase, including memory space management, I/O space management, and firmware volume processing.
 The table contains metadata fields similar to other UEFI tables, ensuring consistency and validity, as well as function pointers to DXE-phase-specific services such as \texttt{AddMemorySpace}, \texttt{AllocateIoSpace}, and \texttt{Dispatch}.